JawwadAhmed-lit/Yt-MP3-4-converter/README.md

 - Respect YouTube's terms of service and copyright policies when downloading content.
 - Make sure to have sufficient storage space for downloaded files.
 - There will be seperate folders for made mp3 and mp4 files in the same directory where the script is located.

+Start converting your favorite YouTube content into your preferred format today!
 ## Author

 - Jawwad Ahmed